Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 11, 2019

-Many people across Los Angeles and California are being charged with domestic violence spousal abuse.
+Many people across Los Angeles and California are being charged with domestic violence and spousal abuse.
 Basically, spousal abuse and domestic violence are the same thing.
-It has to do with one party using some sort of physical force against another party that is unlawful.
+It has to do with one party using some sort of physical force against another unlawful party.

 In other words, it's not reasonable under the circumstances.
-Usually, you'll see some sort of an injury but it's not completed necessary and the legislature has really taken this issue up and put a lot of mandatory punishments on anyone that's convicted of a domestic violence-related offense.
+Usually, you'll see some sort of an injury.
+Still, it's not completely necessary, and the legislature has really taken this issue up and put a lot of mandatory punishments on anyone who's convicted of a domestic violence-related offense.

 California Penal Code 243(e)(1), domestic battery, is typically charged for a misdemeanor case.
 California Penal Code 273.5, corporal injury to a spouse, is normally charged for more serious domestic cases when the victim sustains an injury.

-So, even if you get your case reduced, a lot of time the subject matter involved is domestic violence, you're still going to have to deal with the penalties of losing your ability to own a firearm for ten years and a host of other penalties that come along with a domestic violence case.
+So, even if you get your case reduced, a lot of time, the subject matter involved is domestic violence; you're still going to have to deal with the penalties of losing your ability to own a firearm for ten years and a host of other penalties that come along with a domestic violence case.
+These penalties can have long-lasting effects on your personal and professional life.
 So, obviously, having defenses for these cases is crucial.

 Self-Defense Argument in Domestic Violence Cases